-Another main weakness is its lack of capacity to enforce its decisions.
-The Court is limited by the Executive branch's will and the lower courts' ability to implement them. these renewals exposed a flank, as it was the result of the resignation of Minister Eduardo Medina Mora.
+The Court has experienced the renewal of four justices during the current administration.
+The first of these renewals exposed a flank, as it was the result of the resignation of Minister Eduardo Medina Mora.
 The minister was under investigation by the Financial Intelligence Unit, which froze his bank accounts and those of his family for allegedly receiving unexplained multimillion-dollar amounts.
 Once the resignation was accepted, the same day, the Financial Intelligence Unit instructed the National Banking and Securities Commission to unfreeze the accounts and stop the investigation.
 In other words, the BV was instructed first to freeze and then to unfreeze the minister's accounts, a clear sign of intimidation.